123 Reg is an award-winning web host from the U.K., but that didn’t help it take down a powerful host like SiteGround.

 When it comes to managed WordPress hosting, SiteGround has three plans, but all of 123 Reg’s WordPress plans are unmanaged.

 With SiteGround, you can choose to be billed monthly, annually, biennially, or triennially.
 123 Reg’s billing cycle is either monthly or annually.

 123 Reg Web Hosting

-One big difference between SiteGround and 123 Reg is that SiteGround’s WordPress hosting packages are fully managed, whereas 123 Reg’s packages are unmanaged.
+One big difference between SiteGround and 123 Reg is that SiteGround’s WordPress hosting packages are fully managed, whereas 123 Reg’s are unmanaged.

 Discover more differences between SiteGround and 123 Reg in the following comparison table:

-|Hosting Types||Shared, WordPress hosting, WooCommerce, cloud, reseller, dedicated servers.||Shared, WordPress hosting, VPS (Linux & Windows), email hosting|
+|Hosting Types||Shared, WordPress, WooCommerce, cloud, reseller, dedicated servers.||Shared, WordPress, VPS (Linux & Windows), email hosting|

-|Free SSL Certificate||✔||Free with specific plans only|
+|Free SSL Certificate||✔||With specific plans only|

 |Disk Space||10 GB to 120 GB||100 GB to Unlimited|

 |Control Panel||Site Tools||cPanel, Plesk, 123 Reg control panel|